Agile-Ventures-Pvt-LTD/AI_Training_Batch_May_2026/submissions/capstone/capstone-03/cap-001_sleepsia_quality_intelligence_control_tower/mohammad-anas/test-report.md

 ## 11. Overall Assessment

-The draft evaluation produced a 60% pass rate across all 20 mandatory CAP-001 scenarios.
+The draft evaluation produced a 60%  rate across all 20 mandatory CAP-001 scenarios.

 The core architecture is represented in the tested workflow: a Quality Supervisor coordinates multiple domain specialists, specialist findings are consolidated, explicit quality rules are applied, and the system can continue through reporting and notification.